vtquan/vtquan.github.io/_posts/2017-06-14-adding-a-new-page-pt2.md

                      Cmd.map NewCounterMsg newCounterCmd ]
 ```

+Now the application will create a new record and list of the models and commands on startup.
+The models are set to the result of the init function for the respective page.

+Looking deeper at the changes.
 There are three changes here.
-First is ``let (newCounterModel, newCounterCmd) = NewCounter.State.init()`` which call ``NewCounter.State.init()`` and store the result inside the values, ``newCounter`` and ``newCounterCmd``.
+First is ``let (newCounterModel, newCounterCmd) = NewCounter.State.init()`` which call ``NewCounter.State.init()`` and store the result inside the values, ``newCounterModel`` and ``newCounterCmd``.

 To understand ``newCounter = newCounterModel`` part, look at the surrounding code

 ```
-let (model, cmd) =
-    urlUpdate result
 { currentPage = Home
   counter = counter
   home = home
   newCounter = newCounterModel }
 ```

-The record on a new line might be confusing but it is just a parameter for the ``urlUpdate`` function along with result.
-The result of the function is put into the values ``model`` and ``cmd``.
+It is creating a record of all the possible models.
+It uses the ``newCounterModel`` as the initial state for the newCounter field in the record.

-The last code portion, ``Cmd.map NewCounterMsg newCounterCmd`` is to add the new Message and Command that we got to the list of commands for Elmish to keeps track of.
+The last code portion, ``Cmd.map NewCounterMsg newCounterCmd`` create a Command out of your message and command and is added to the sequence of commands for the application.

+>Confusing?
+Another way to look at this is to pay attention to the type.
+NewCounterMsg is a message that can be ``Increment``, ``Decrement``, or ``Reset`` and newCounterCmd is ``Cmd<NewCounter.Types.Msg>``.
+If ``NewCounterMsg`` is ``Increment``,  then ``Cmd.map`` return a ``Cmd<Increment>``.

-### Handling Messages and Models
+### Update the Application's Models and Commands

-Finally, time to tell the application how to handle your Message.
+Finally, the application need to keep the record of models and the list of commands updated.
 While still in "src/State.fs", change the following

 ```
 let update msg model =